cap-js/docs/java/cqn-services/remote-services.md

 [Find out how to register destinations for different authentication types](#register-destinations){.learn-more}
 [Learn more about HttpClientAccessor in the **SAP Cloud SDK documentation**.](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/http-client){.learn-more}

-In order to be able to resolve a service binding into a Cloud SDK destination, a `OAuth2PropertySupplier` needs to be registered with Cloud SDK.
+To be able to resolve a service binding into a Cloud SDK destination, a `OAuth2PropertySupplier` needs to be registered with Cloud SDK.

 ```java
 static {